Address and Format

 Papers must be submitted in Word.
 Before using other formats, please contact the review coordinator through ScholarOne Manuscripts.

 All text in manuscripts should be in 12-point Times Roman font.
-Papers should be double-spaced, left-justified only.
+Papers should be DOUBLE SPACED, left-justified only — the entire paper, including the abstract and the appendices.
+(Note: 1.5 is NOT double spaced.)

 Figures, tables, and exhibits must be embedded in the body of the paper, either immediately after the reference in the text or as soon as possible thereafter.
 If you are not referring to a table, figure, or exhibit in the text, it should not be included.
 Tables, figures, and exhibits should be in Arial font.